neilspell/JCC-Python/Python - Day 5 - Strings & Variables/5 - Predict & Run.md

 ✍Record your prediction in your copy.

-👉 Copy the code into `main.py` and run it to test your predictions.
+👉 Copy the code into `Thonny` and run it to test your predictions.

 ````py
 # Initialise the string